cedarbdd/cedar/README.markdown

 ## Code Snippets

 Xcode 4 has replaced text macros with code snippets.
-If you're still using Xcode 3, checkout the xcode3 branch from git and read the section on MACROS.
+If you're still using Xcode 3, check out the xcode3 branch from git and read the section on MACROS.

 The project root contains an archive file named CodeSnippets.tar.gz.
 You can unpack the file yourself and place the codesnippet files into this location (you may need